 - Buying natural perfume

-- DIY – there are countless of ways to easily prepare your own fragrances using essential oils alone.
-A simple blend of essential oil in an organic plant-based oil makes a wonderful roll on fragrance.
+- DIY – there are countless ways to easily prepare your own fragrances using essential oils alone.
+A simple blend of essential oil in an organic plant-based oil makes a wonderful roll-on fragrance.

 - Avoid products marketed as “natural”, which are often still highly refined, man-made version of natural products.

-- To freshen up your house, open up the windows, bring plant life into the house, which detoxify the air, fill it with flowers and use organic incense, sage or Palo Santo.
+- To freshen up your house, open up the windows, bring plant life into the house, which detoxifies the air, fill it with flowers and use organic incense, sage or Palo Santo.